Power of Attorney for India

 - The power of attorney is automatically revoked in the event of death, bankruptcy, and insanity (principal).

 You have to get the power of attorney apostilled for commercial and company related matters.
 An apostilled copy is a certificate from the State officials that the notarized copy of the power of attorney is valid.
 Usually, this is done by the Authentication Division in the State Department.
 This is necessary only for commercial and business related matters.
 After the documents have been 'apostilled', there is no need to get it attested from the Indian Consulate.

 - STEP 1: Write the power of attorney on plain paper.
-There is no need to create it on stamp paper from India, subject to conditions.

 Sign the power of attorney.
 Two witnesses should also sign this document.
 The addresses of the applicant and witnesses should be typed clearly.
 All this must be done in the presence of a notary public.
 You can also get this done at the Indian Consulate as well.
 All post offices and banks have a public notary too.